╌>

 Professor Participates

-6 Greg Jones 2 weeks ago
+6 Greg Jones one month ago

 I see no end to the use of plastics.
 What would replace them?
 I gave up worrying about insignificant stuff that has no obvious effect or viable solution years ago.
 Any efforts to mitigate this alleged problem would simply make everything more expensive for everyone